stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 The following describes what the `new` operator does:

 * creates a new object
-* sets the `constructor` property of the object to the constructor function that created it (`Simple` in the above example)
+* sets the `constructor` property of the object to the constructor function that is passed to it (`Simple` in the above example)
 * binds the new object to `this`
 * executes the constructor function.
 * returns the new object

 I think of the `new` operator as *overriding* how `this` is normally bound during a function invocation.
-When functions are invoked without `new, `this` is either bound to the global object if not invoked on a method receiver, or to the *receiver* object for method functions.
+When functions are invoked without `new`, `this` is either bound to the global object if not invoked on a method receiver, or to the *receiver* object for method functions.
 With `new`, `this` is bound to a brand new object.
 If you forget to use `new` when invoking `Simple` above, `this` will be bound to the global object (most likely `window` in a browser) and the `name` property will be added to that.